spluthlu/github-test/README.md

-Welcome to the AWS CodeStar sample web application
+Welcome to the AWS CodeStar sample web application - Test
 ==================================================

 This sample code helps get you started with a simple Java web application